zephyrproject-rtos/zephyr/samples/bluetooth/channel_sounding/README.rst

 Requirements
 ************

-* Two boards with Bluetooth LE and Channel Sounding support (such as an :ref:`nRF54L15 <nrf54l15dk_nrf54l15>`)
+* Two boards with Bluetooth LE and Channel Sounding support (such as an:ref:`nRF54L15 <nrf54l15dk_nrf54l15>`)
 * A controller that supports the Channel Sounding feature

 Building and Running
 ********************

-These samples can be found under :zephyr_file:`samples/bluetooth/channel_sounding` in the Zephyr tree.
+These samples can be found under zephyr_file:`samples/bluetooth/channel_sounding` in the Zephyr tree.

-See :zephyr:code-sample-category:`bluetooth` samples for details.
+See zephyr:code-sample-category:`bluetooth` samples for details.

-These sample use two applications, so two devices need to be setup.
+These samples use two applications, so two devices must be set up.
 Flash one device with the initiator application, and another device with the reflector application.